seL4/microkit/docs/manual.md

 Runnable PDs of the same priority are scheduled in a round-robin manner.

 **Passive** determines whether the PD is passive.
 A passive PD will have its scheduling context revoked after initialisation and then bound instead to the PD's notification object.
 This means the PD will be scheduled on receiving a notification, whereby it will run on the notification's scheduling context.
 When the PD receives a *protected procedure* by another PD or a *fault* caused by a child PD, the passive PD will run on the scheduling context of the callee.

+#### Domain scheduling (experimental)

+If the SDK is built with a domain support config, the PD can be assigned to a scheduling **domain** in the system description.
+If a PD is assigned to a domain, then the PD will only be allowed to execute when that domain is active.
+Which domain is active at any given point in time is determined by the [domain schedule](#domain).

 ## Virtual Machines {#vm}